- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 Gartner creates a fictitious category called ODMS operational database management systems, as it is too lazy to analyze the different categories of databases.

-Gartner has no lab and does no testing and has very few people who even understand databases, much less touched a database as we covered in the article How Gartner Got HANA So Wrong.
+Gartner has no lab and does no testing and has very few people who even understand databases, much less touched a database, as we covered in the article How Gartner Got HANA So Wrong.

 Gartner places non-relational databases into a relational database magic quadrant and does not even differentiate the database in question from the vendor.
 Instead, they simply note the vendor on the Magic Quadrant; the database goes unmentioned.

 Feinberg did not disclose his position as a relationship manager with SAP.
-His accuracy on when competitors would come up with something similar to HANA (which ended up being actually better) was off by years.
+His accuracy when competitors would come up with something similar to HANA (which ended up being actually better) was off by years.
 His quotations at the end of the article are not related to the question in the article.
-He lacked the understanding of the order promising and the forecasting process in SAP even to explain how HANA would change it.
+He lacked understanding of the order promising and the forecasting process in SAP to explain how HANA would change it.

 Overall, Fienberg and Gartner do not come across as independent entities.
 They come across as paid spokesmen for SAP.
 In the articles where Fienberg is quoted, there is no mention that Gartner is not independent of SAP but receives probably somewhere around $100 million to $150 million from SAP annually.
 Secondly, Fienberg’s statements on HANA are undifferentiated from the SAP talking points.
-Therefore it looks like Feinberg was coached on what points to make by SAP, and that there was no processing of the information or attempt to validate whether it was true.
-These historical analyses are essential because Gartner routinely face plants in their predictions, and they face plant the same way in each case, mispredicting due to the entities that pay them.
+Therefore it looks like Feinberg was coached on what points to make by SAP and that there was no processing of the information or attempt to validate whether it was true.
+These historical analyses are essential because Gartner routinely face plants in their predictions.
+They face plant the same way in each case, mispredicting due to the entities that pay them.

-The database category of software is filled with vendors making all manner of claims, but no entity verifies any of these claims.
+The database category of software is filled with vendors making all claims, but no entity verifies any of these claims.
 This is a problem because it means that buyers in the database market have to perform their testing.